WBOR-91-1-FM/wbor-rds-encoder/README.md

 ![example](docs/crazy-unidecode.png)

+Also, the profanity filtering can be a bit overzealous.
+It may censor words that are not actually profane (e.g. `jamie xx` -> `jamie **`).
+This is a known limitation of the profanity list used in this app.

 ## Future Work

-Use an LLM for profanity filtering and unidecoding.
+- Use an LLM for profanity filtering and unidecoding.
 This would allow for more accurate translations and profanity filtering.
 This would also allow for more accurate translations of non-Latin characters.
 Still probably not perfect, but likely better than what we have now in terms of catching edge cases or combinations that aren't accounted for.
+- Add support for a whitelist of words that should not be censored.
+This would allow for more flexibility in the profanity filtering.
+  - .txt file based
+  - Discord bot callback to add words to the whitelist

 ## Contributing